Toan211/News/readme.md

-Since Heroku free plan has been cut off, we now have a hard time to find another hosting web server.
+Since Heroku's free plan has been cut off, we now have a hard time to find another hosting web server.

 ## How to run this project: